SophistSolutions/Stroika/Documentation/Building Stroika.md

             --remove-CXXFLAGS {ARG}                         /* Remove ARG from CXXFLAGS (including default added args;
                                                                processed after all adds applied) */
-            --replace-all-CXXFLAGS {ARG}                    /* OVERRIDES DEFAULTS- and sets CXXFLAGS to just these values */ --append-CPPFLAGS {ARG}                         /* alias for append-CFLAGS AND append-CXXFLAGS */ --extra-linker-args {ARG}                       /* Sets variable with extra args for linker */ --append-extra-prefix-linker-args {ARG}         /* Appends ARG to 'extra prefix linker args */
+            --replace-all-CXXFLAGS {ARG}                    /* OVERRIDES DEFAULTS- and sets CXXFLAGS to just these values */ --SharedSymbolVisibility {ARG}                  /* alias for append-CFLAGS AND append-CXXFLAGS with -fvisibility=XXX
+                                                               (defaults to hidden on gcc/clang/unix compilers) */ --append-CPPFLAGS {ARG}                         /* alias for append-CFLAGS AND append-CXXFLAGS */ --extra-linker-args {ARG}                       /* Sets variable with extra args for linker */ --append-extra-prefix-linker-args {ARG}         /* Appends ARG to 'extra prefix linker args */